MarcElosua/SPOTlight/README.md

 ```

 To ensure the environment is compatible we have put out a docker
-environment that can be downloaded from DockerHub.
+environmnet that can be downloaded from DockerHub.
 To download the R environment image

     # R environment